Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Fixed parameter simulations

-From Figure \ref{fig:SR_M_3_4} , we observe an improvement in performance for all cases ($M=3$, $M=4$ and $M=5$) , when a non-classical state is used at the start of the simulation.
-Although the coherent superposition state $\psi_{sup}$ performs poorly initially, it eventually surpasses the initial vacuum state $\psi_{vac}$ simulation and even the $M$-partite entangled state $\psi_{ent}$ in the $M=4$ case.
+From Fig. \ref{fig:vary_alpha} , we observe an improvement in performance for all cases ($M=3$ and $M=4$) , when a non-classical state is used at the start of the simulation.
+Although the coherent superposition state $\psi_{sup}$ performs poorly initially, it eventually surpasses the initial vacuum state $\psi_{vac}$ in the $M=3$ case.
 This suggests that both entanglement and superposition may contribute to enhancing the performance of the coherent Ising machine (CIM).
-For the $M=5$ case, in Figure \ref{fig:SR_M_3_4} , however, the performance improvement is marginal.
-To understand this we look at an additional measurement , which is the purity, introduced in section II (C).

-The results presented in Figure \ref{fig:SR_M_3_4} are simulated in a high-quantum-noise regime with large dissipation ($g=0.6$ and $\gamma=1$) , where many damping terms contribute to the master equation Eq. \ref{eq:Mster_eq}.
-In such a regime, starting with a highly quantum state is not beneficial as it decoheres very quickly.
-This is evident from the left plots in Figure \ref{fig:Purity} where the highly quantum states $\psi_{ent}$ and $\psi_{sup}$ lose purity at a greater rate compared to starting with a more classical state like $\psi_{vac}$ state.

-To preserve the purity for a longer duration, it is advantageous for starting the highly quantum state in a low-quantum-noise environment.
-While the coupling term in Eq. \ref{eq:Mster_eq} appears to dampen some modes, increasing the coupling between the DOPOs is more beneficial in the low-quantum-noise setting when starting with a highly quantum state.
-We will treat non-decoherent couplings elsewhere.

-However, as shown in bottom right plot in Figure \ref{fig:Purity}, the improved performance in the low-noise environment is short-lived.
-Over longer time scales, quantum noise becomes essential to stabilize the steady state, even when starting with a highly quantum state.

-Next, we consider a weighted ferromagnetic problem, as illustrated in Figure \ref{fig:Diag-1} , where we flip the sign of $J_{12}$as before.
-Here we vary $J_{12}$,and observe a reduction in the maximum success rate when $J_{12}\sim-0.3$, as shown in Figure \ref{fig:Diag-1} (b).
-We conduct simulations around $J_{12}\sim-0.3$.
-The reduction in success rate is primarily due to near-optimal solutions having an Ising energy close to the optimal solution at $J_{12}\sim-0.3$.
-At $J_{12}=-0.3$, we observe a fourfold degeneracy; thus, we choose $J_{12}=-0.295$, which reduces the degeneracy to two.